 5. SMS & Email Collection

-Every brand needs to focus on building out their owned databases, but for beauty & cosmetics brands, there are a few strategies to use for maximum list growth.
+Every brand needs to focus on building out its owned databases, but for beauty & cosmetics brands, there are a few strategies to use for maximum list growth.

 First, you could do a standard two-step lead capture, email on the first screen and SMS on the second.
 This is easy enough, and many brands do this, including our client BK Beauty.
 They had great success using a two-step lead capture offering staggered discounts (10% for email and 15% for SMS) with a tab that dynamically pulled in the amount they earned.
 This was intended to drive same-session conversions by reminding them of what they had just earned, and on average, 63% of new subscribers converted during that same session!
 Learn more about this and BK Beauty’s welcome email strategy in the full case study.